Sophisticated and small versus simple and sizeable: When does it pay off to introduce drifting coefficients in Bayesian VARs?: Econometric framework

 where $\boldsymbol{\Omega}_i = \text{diag}(\omega_1, \dots, \omega_{K_i})$ is a diagonal variance-covariance matrix.
 Note that if a given diagonal element of $\boldsymbol{\Omega}_i$ is zero, the corresponding regression coefficient is assumed to be constant over time.

 Typically, conjugate inverted Gamma priors are specified on $\omega_j$ ($j=1,\dots,K_i$).
-However, as \cite{fruhwirth2010stochastic} demonstrate, this choice is suboptimal if $\omega_j$ equals zero, since the inverted Gamma distribution artificially places prior mass away from zero and thus introduces time-variation even if the likelihood points towards a constant parameter specification.
+However, as \cite{fruhwirth2010stochastic} demonstrate, this choice is suboptimal if $\omega_j$ equals zero, since the inverted Gamma distribution artificially places prior mass away from zero and thus introduces time variation even if the likelihood points toward a constant parameter specification.
 To alleviate such concerns, \cite{fruhwirth2010stochastic} exploit the non-centered parameterization of Eqs.\ (\ref{eq: regression_i}) and (\ref{eq: state_i}),

 We let $\sqrt{\boldsymbol{\Omega}_i}$ denote the matrix square root such that $\boldsymbol{\Omega}_i=\sqrt{\boldsymbol{\Omega}_i}\sqrt{\boldsymbol{\Omega}_i}$ and $\tilde{\boldsymbol{B}}_{it}$ has typical element $j$ given by $\tilde{b}_{ij,t}=\frac{ b_{ij,t}-b_{ij,0}}{\sqrt{\omega_{ij}}}$.
 The corresponding state equation is given by